Meadowbank Dam

-The Meadowbank Power Station is a run-of-the-river hydroelectric power station located in the Central Highlands region of Tasmania, Australia.
-The power station is situated on the Lower River Derwent catchment and is owned and operated by Hydro Tasmania.
+The Meadowbank Dam is a buttress dam, with a concrete-faced embankment, across the Lower River Derwent, located in the Central Highlands region of Tasmania, Australia.
+Completed in 1966 and owned and operated by Hydro Tasmania, the resultant reservoir was established for the purpose of generation of hydroelectricity via the Meadowbank Power Station, a run-of-the-river hydroelectric power station.

-Technical details
+Dam overview

+Completed by the Hydro Electric Corporation (TAS) in 1966, the buttress dam wall is 43 m high and 262 m long; and on its right hand side, the structure has a concrete-faced embankment, both built on a rock foundation.
+When full, the reservoir has capacity of 60000 ML and covers 600 ha, drawn from a catchment area of 6561 km2.
+The controlled spillway has a flow capacity of 5239 m3/s.

+Hydroelectric power station

 Part of the Derwent scheme that comprises eleven hydroelectric power stations, the Meadowbank Power Station is the final power station in the scheme.
-The power station is located above ground, below Meadowbank Lake, a small storage created by the concrete buttressed Meadowbank Dam on the Derwent River.
+The aboveground power station is located near the dam wall.
 The facilities at the Meadowbank Power Station are simple and include the dam, intake structure with intake gate designed to cut off full flow, a short penstock which is integral with the dam, the power station building, generator equipment and associated facilities.

 The power station was commissioned in 1967 by the Hydro Electric Corporation (TAS) with a single Boving Kaplan-type turbine with a generating capacity of 41.8 MW of electricity.
 In 2015, the turbine was upgraded to a single Andritz Kaplan-type turbine with a generating capacity of 43.8 MW of electricity.
 Within the station building, the turbine has a five-bladed runner and concrete spiral casing.
 Pre-stressed cables passing through the stay vanes anchor the spiral casing and form part of the station foundation.
 No inlet valve is installed in the station.
 The station output, estimated to be 187 GWh annually, is fed to TasNetworks' transmission grid via parallel 11 kV/220 kV Siemens generator transformers to the outdoor switchyard.

 Water discharged from the Meadowbank Power Station flows into the River Derwent.